Giant Cuttlefish are weird AF, but also pretty awesome.

 USELESS INFO.

 The official fancy pants term for Giant Cuttlefish is ‘Sepia Apama’.
-And they’re nota actually fish, they’re cephalopods.
+And they’re not actually fish, they’re cephalopods.

 They have blue blood, three hearts, eight arms, two feeding tentacles and they mate by blowing their cuttlefish jizz into the female’s mouth.
 We have nothing more than a juvenile snigger to add to that.

-They are called ‘Giant Cuttlefish’ because they can be pretty fucking giant… up to 50cm long and up to 10kg!
+They are called ‘Giant Cuttlefish’ because they can be pretty bloody giant… up to 50cm long and up to 10kg!

 They can change colour, shape and texture which is pretty rad.
 Not they know they change colour because they’re colour blind.